tedunderwood/biographies/evaluation/hypotheses.md

 Structural resemblances across authors, distractor from outside
 ---------------------------------------------------------------

+Genre fiction plays a big role here, because it tends to lean on clear structural patterns: e.g., there's usually a murderer, a murder victim, and a detective.

 28. Gandalf, wizard in *The Return of the King* (Tolkien), resembles Merlyn, wizard in *The Sword in the Stone* (T. H. White), more than either resembles Ruthie Joad, reckless child from *The Grapes of Wrath* (Steinbeck).

 29. Rhett Butler, devil-take-care love interest in *Gone with the Wind* (Mitchell), resembles Lord Damerel, devil-take-care love interest in *Venetia* (Heyer), more than either resembles Jim Casy, former preacher in *The Grapes of Wrath* (Steinbeck).